destination-earth/DestinE/README.md

 - **Repository Assignment**: Each repository is assigned to a specific project or service with a dedicated management team.

-- **Repository Visibility**: One of the organization owners sets the repository's visibility as "Public" or "Private" based on the project.
-The repository is visible as "private" until internal checks are performed.
-Once the internal checks are passed, the owner will change the visibility to "Public".
+- **Repository Visibility**: The repository is visible as "private" until internal checks are performed.
+Once the internal checks are passed, the owner will change the visibility to "Public" or stay "Private" depending on the project definition.

-- **Member Assignment**: The 3Es owner that creates the repository invites the future members to collaborate.
+- **Member Assignment**: The 3Es owner that creates the repository invites the future ADMIN members to collaborate.

 - **Member Responsibilities**: The assigned owner (ADMIN) of the repository has full control over the repository, including settings, collaborators, and security.
 Therefore the new owner is fully responsible of the repository.